-Fabrication of specimens can introduce dimensional variations and/or damage which may have pronounced effects on measured mechanical properties and behavior.
+Fabrication of specimens can introduce dimensional variations and/or damage that may have pronounced effects on measured mechanical properties and behavior.
 Machining effects introduced during test specimen preparation can interfere in determining the ultimate strength of pristine materials.
 Surface preparation can also lead to the introduction of residual stresses.
-Although universal or standardized procedures for surface preparation do not exist, the procedures described in this practice attempt to address some of the factors responsible for machining effects.
-It should be understood that final machining steps may or may not negate roughness in the gage section of the test specimen may or may not be critical for determining ultimate strengths of advanced ceramics, test specimen fabrication history may play an important role in the measured strength distributions and should be reported.
+Although universal or standardized procedures for surface preparation do not exist, the procedures described in this Handbook attempt to address some of the factors responsible for machining effects.
+It should be understood that final machining steps may or may not negate machining damage introduced during the initial machining.
+Therefore, although surface roughness in the gage section of the test specimen may or may not be critical for determining ultimate strengths of advanced ceramics, test specimen fabrication history may play an important role in the measured strength distributions and should be reported.